lukadev-0/util.luau/docs/runtimes.md

 common library interfaces that can be implemented for different runtimes.

 Currently, there are default implementations for Roblox and Lune.
-If you need to run code on a different platform, you can
+If you need to run code on a different runtime, you can
 [create custom implementations](/reference/env#implementing-libraries) of the libraries.